mpv-player/mpv/DOCS/man/en/ao.rst

     PortAudio audio output driver.
 This works on all platforms, and has extensive MS Windows support.

+    .. note:: This driver is not very useful.
+It was added in the hope of providing portable audio API across all platforms, but turned our semi-broken and underfeatured.

     ``device``
         Specify the subdevice to use.
 Giving ``help`` as device name lists all devices found by PortAudio.
 Devices can be given as numeric values,